Heart and Blood Conditions

 Symptoms of Pericarditis

 The main symptom of pericarditis is chest pain.
-Often it's a sharp, stabbing pain that comes on quickly.
-The pain tends to gets worse when the child lies down or breathes deeply and to get better when they sit up and lean forward.
-Sometimes it's a dull pain, or it feels more like pressure in the chest.
+Frequently, the pain is sharp.
+Often, it gets worse when the child lies down or breathes deeply and gets better when they sit up and lean forward.

 The doctor will ask for details about any symptoms your child has, their health history and your family health history.

 To diagnose pericarditis, your doctor will examine your child and use a stethoscope to listen to their heart and lungs.
 Sometimes, doctors can hear the sound of the pericardium rubbing on the heart.

 An electrocardiogram and echocardiography will usually be done to help diagnose pericarditis and evaluate heart function.
 Sometimes a

 MRI (magnetic resonance imaging) of the heart will also be needed.

 Your child may also need blood tests to check for infection.

 Contact the Heart Center at 206-987-2015 for a cardiac referral, a second opinion or more information.